note35/sinon/docs/Spies.rst

 **spy = sinon.spy(module, "method")**

     Creates a spy for object.method and wraps the original method.
 The spy acts exactly like the original method in all cases.
-The original method can be restored by calling spy.restore().
+The original method can be restored by calling :ref:`restore-label`.
 The returned spy is the function object which replaced the original method.

 Spy API
 -------